-In 1952, Eccles returned to Australia and joined the John Curtin School of Medical Research (now known as Australian National University) as the foundation chair of Physiology.
-He regarded his years at Canberra as his most productive ones.
-While working at ANU, his contributions on ionic mechanisms of synaptic transmission in the brain awarded him the Nobel Prize in 1963.
-He was also recognized internationally for his numerous writings related to the mind and brain problems.
-During his career, Eccles received numerous awards, including the Christopher Welch Scholar, Oxford (1927-29), Australian of the Year (1963), and the Companion in the Order of Australia (1990).
+In 1952, Eccles went back to Australia and worked at John Curtin School of Medical Research (at present known as Australian National University) as foundation chair of Physiology.
+He considered his time at Canberra as the most productive ones.
+While working at ANU, his contributions on ionic mechanisms of synaptic transmission in brain earned him the Nobel Prize in 1963.
+He also earned international recognition for his numerous papers related to mind and brain problems.
+During his career, Eccles was granted numerous awards, among which are Christopher Welch Scholar, Oxford (1927 – 1929), Australian of the Year (1963), and Companion in the Order of Australia (1990).

-In 1962 Eccles again left Australia and moved to USA.
-But he spent his final years of retirement in Switzerland.
-In 1997 he died at Locarno, Switzerland due to ill health.
+In 1962 Eccles left Australia again and went to the USA.
+However, he spent his last years of retirement in Switzerland.
+He died at Locarno, Switzerland because of poor health in 1997.